FREQUENTLY ASKED QUESTIONS ABOUT GENERAL INFORMATION

 I KNOW A POTENTIAL SPONSOR.
 HOW CAN I GET THEM INVOLVED?

 We are always interested in speaking with people or businesses that are willing to help support our program.
-The contact name and phone number should be given the Marketing Director, or to a current member of the Board.
+The contact name and phone number should be given the Sponsorship Director.

 Please be sure you are checking your email, including your spam folders.
 Communication is sent to the emails used to register your child.
 We also update our Facebook page with the same information so please "Like" our page to make sure you never miss important information. www.facebook.com/tncbb